Lens Implant Choices

 Multifocal IOLs allow for full vision correction at near, intermediate and far distances, often completely eliminating the need for eyeglasses or contact lenses for many patients.
-Some multifocal IOLs can now also correct astigmatism.
+Most multifocal IOLs can now also correct astigmatism.

 All multifocal IOL’s can have a risk of causing glare with bright lights, loss of sharpness of vision in low light or at specific distances, and the possible need for glasses for certain visual tasks.